 AMP and the big four banks are refunding a combined $216 million to more than 300,000 customers who were charged fees for no service.

-Appearing at a commission hearing in Melbourne on Monday, AMP financial planning executive Anthony Regan said the company knew from as early as 2009 that it was charging fees to clients whose funds had been placed into an unadvised pool after advisers had left the business, but took no action to rectify the situation despite concerns of a number of internal staff and external legal advisors.
+Appearing at a commission hearing in Melbourne on Monday, AMP executive Jack Regan said the company knew from as early as 2009 that it was charging fees to clients whose funds had been placed into an unadvised pool after advisers had left the business, but took no action to rectify the situation despite concerns of a number of internal staff and external legal advisors.

 The issue troubled some AMP staffers and as early as 2011 internal emails identified that the issue needed redress.
 At that point the AMP policy was to keep charging clients fees for up to three months after an adviser had left and they were receiving no advice – in contravention of the law.